st-ts/get-clean_final_project/Codebook.md

 __std()__ - represents the standard deviation

-## Additional vectors obtained by averaging the signals in a signal window  based on an angle between two vectors
+## Additional variables
-__gravityMean__ - for gravity
+_Vectors obtained by averaging the signals in a signal window  based on an angle between two vectors_ __gravityMean__ - for gravity

 __BodyAccMean__ - for __BodyAcc__